25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 - [JSON Schema](https://json-schema.org/)
 - [Collection+JSON](http://amundsen.com/media-types/collection/)

-## API
+## RESTful API

-**Application Programming Interface (API)** is a connection between computers or between computer programs.
+**Application Programming Interface (API)** is a connection between computers or between computer programs

-API defines a contract on how to interact with the application.
+API defines a contract on how to interact with the application

 For an **API to be RESTful** it should comply with the following constraints: